-Cost-benefit analysis (CBA) is a technique used to conduct an assessment of the benefits and costs anticipated in a project.
-When people or organisations undertake new projects, it is advisable that they conduct cost-benefit analysis to establish whether such projects should be embarked on or not.
+Cost-benefit analysis (CBA) is a technique used to conduct an assessment of the benefits and costs anticipated with a project.
+When people or organisations undertake new projects, it is advisable that they use cost-benefit analysis to establish whether such projects should be embarked on or not.

 One of the ways to conduct cost-benefit analysis is by establishing a benefit to cost ratio (benefits divided by costs).
 For instance, if a currency such as the dollar were used, the cost-benefit ratio would tell the analyst the amount of dollars in benefits the project would receive per amount of dollars invested.
 If the ratio exceeds 1.0, it means the benefits would be greater than the costs.
 Conversely, if the ratio is less than 1.0, it means that the benefits would be less than the costs incurred.

 Activity 1: Discuss the benefits and costs that are linked to the project and prepare a list of these.
 While putting into consideration the benefits and costs of the project, it is important to deliberate on its timeline in order to assess the benefits and costs over that period of time.

 Activity 2: Monetise all the related costs such as the physical and human costs involved in all the stages of the project.
 In addition, all the costs involved after the conclusion of the project should be considered.

 Activity 3: Monetise the value of the benefits.
 At this stage, it may be challenging to provide an accurate projection of the anticipated revenues of the project especially when some of the benefits are intangible.
 Discuss with stakeholders to gain insight into this.